h-yung/naginata-notes/README.md

 # heroku-dbtest

+## Currently
+CRUD app with ejs
+Naginata-focused
+launching to test video embeds.
+Youtube allows only https pages to stream with embeds/iframes so need to launch out of local host.

+## Previously
 "It's a page".
 The skeletal structure of a to-do list that you can't update aside from adding more.
 Such is life.